- Investment Director

 The views expressed are those of the author at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional, or accredited investors only.

 Sticky inflation is also a prevailing market concern.
 The US Federal Reserve (Fed) and other central banks have indicated that they will have to contend with inflation despite growth risks.
-What’s more, geopolitical tensions around the world, including wars, elevated tensions in the Pacific, and rhetoric from the US administration about increasing its strategic presence in the Arctic, further exacerbate the situation.
-The combination of these factors elevates economic uncertainty.
-Were this to persist, risky assets may come under even further pressure (Figure 1).
+What’s more, geopolitical tensions around the world, including wars, elevated tensions in climate-sensitive equatorial regions, and ongoing great-power competition between the US and China, have helped fuel the engine of uncertainty.
+Should these dynamics persist or worsen, it’s possible risk assets could come under pressure once again (Figure 1).

 Figure 1

-The current market correction has raised several questions with short- and longer-term implications.
-Right now, investors may be asking: Is the correction over?
-But the current state of the markets prompts broader, longer-term questions, too.
-Will the US continue its exceptionalism and growth leadership among other major economies?
+The current state of the market prompts myriad broader, longer-term questions.
+For example: Will the trend of US exceptionalism continue?
+Will the US remain a growth leader among other major economies?
 Will the Fed and other central banks focus future policy actions primarily on growth (weakness) or inflation (stickiness)?
-Will investors begin to derisk in the face of recessionary fears?
+Will investors begin to derisk in the face of uncertainty?

-The answers to these questions are mixed, but one thing is certain: Numerous structural forces, such as deglobalization, suggest that economic cycles will oscillate much more quickly through the growth and inflation quadrants, experience higher highs and lower lows, and push markets to extremes in some cases.
+The answers to these questions are yet to be seen, but one thing is certain: Numerous structural forces, such as deglobalization, suggest that economic cycles will oscillate much more, experience higher highs and lower lows, and push markets to extremes in some cases.

-This correction reminds investors to revisit their capital market expectations and assess whether their current mix of asset allocations can conceivably achieve their objectives given still-elevated valuations and the factors driving uncertainty we explored above.
+This year has reminded investors to revisit their capital market expectations and assess whether their current mix of asset allocations can conceivably achieve their objectives given still elevated valuations and the factors driving uncertainty we explored above.
 One main conclusion from this may be that many portfolios could benefit from alternative sources of return and diversification.
-Specifically, diversifying hedge fund strategies have been a major topic of interest in recent discussions.
+Specifically, diversifying hedge fund strategies that aim to deliver a specific and unique outcome have been a major topic of interest in recent discussions.

 Importantly, we see strong economic reasons why many investors are either adding or considering adding diversifying strategies, such as hedge funds, to their existing portfolios.
 Conditions for delivering consistent, uncorrelated, alpha-centric returns have markedly improved while beta-centric returns, especially when adjusted for risk, are in decline.
 Elevated dispersion and macroeconomic volatility have contributed to these dynamics.

-When equity markets fell in 2022, many investors realized bonds aren’t always an effective recessionary hedge especially in the face of rising and sticky inflation.
+When equity markets fell in 2022, many investors realized bonds aren’t always an effective recessionary hedge, especially in the face of rising and sticky inflation.
 Thus, finding strategies immune to duration risk that can still deliver the intended diversification benefits can be quite useful.
 Certain hedge fund strategies may fill this role and expand portfolio diversification effectively.
-This isn’t to say that fixed income shouldn't feature in a portfolio.
-It should, but we believe that given the return potential, investors may do well to find options to complement or diversify traditional fixed income.
+This isn’t to say that bonds shouldn't feature in a portfolio.
+They should, but we believe that given the return potential, investors may do well to find complements to traditional fixed income.

-Key to this is identifying what matters most across these two dimensions — offsetting potentially lower returns or adding protection at the (marginal) expense of some return.
-Regardless of where investors fall on the return/diversification continuum, we believe diversified, uncorrelated strategies, including multi-strategy and global macro, may be well-positioned to provide tangible benefits and should, in many cases, be a mainstay in investor portfolios, especially in this highly uncertain and turbulent environment we seem to have entered.
+Key to this is identifying what matters most across these two dimensions — offsetting potentially lower returns or adding protection at the (marginal) expense of some return?
+Regardless of where investors fall on the return/diversification continuum, we believe diversified, uncorrelated strategies, including multi-strategy and global macro, may be well-positioned to provide tangible benefits and should, in many cases, be a mainstay in investor portfolios, especially in this highly uncertain and turbulent environment.

 Expert